MarcoGos/weerplaza/README.md

 # Weer Plaza

 This is a custom integration for Dutch Weer Plaza.
-It will provide an radarimage and animated radar images.
+It will provide animated images such as percipitation radar, satellite and thunder images.

 ## Installation